YuhangSong/Arena-BuildingToolkit/README.md

 Multi-agent intelligence is still at the stage where many problems remain unexplored.
 As a part of [Arena](https://sites.google.com/view/arena-home/) project, this repository is to provide a building toolkit for researchers to easily invent and build novel multi-agent problems.
 More resources can be found in [Arena Home](https://sites.google.com/view/arena-home/).
-If you use this repository to conduct research, we ask that you [cite the paper](#citation) as a reference.
+If you use this repository to conduct research, we kindly ask that you [cite the paper](#citation) as a reference.

 <img src="./images/example-tree.png" align="middle" width="2000"/>

 ## Status: Pre-release

 We are currently open to any suggestions or pull requests from the community to make Arena a better platform.
-To contribute to the project, contact us via [Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg).
+To contribute to the project, [contact us via Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg).
-If you have a game in mind you want to study, you are wellcome to contact us via [Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg) or open an issue.
+If you have a game in mind you want to study, you are wellcome to [contact us via Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg) or open an issue.
 We are happy to implement it for you, if it's helpful for the community.

 ## Get Started